PaolaGAPI/Analyze-audio-signals-to-determine-the-music-Genre/README.md

 - [Report]()

 ## structure
-In order to use the .ipynb file we need to download the *Data CNN* folder and add it to the google collab folder.
+In order to use the .ipynb file we need to download the *Data CNN* folder and decompress the data_10 file and add the whole folder into the google collab folder.

 - code:
 	- jupyter notebook: `CNN_for_Music_Genre_Classification_Test.ipynb`